 Let’s be honest here, it’s every gym rat’s dream… be jacked and huge, while staying lean enough to have a fully visible 6 pack even after dinner (not just waking up to it).

 But science has been telling us for years that the key to fat loss is a calorie deficit and the key to gaining size is a calorie surplus.
-Which makes sense, plus science is a hard thing to prove wrong.
+This would mean that gaining muscle and losing fat simultaneously is impossible.

-But what this science doesn’t take into effect, are the hormones that can be optimized in order to enhance fat loss and see serious muscle growth (naturally).
-Not to mention the supplements that can improve performance, optimizing an individual’s sleep, tweaking training program design, improving nutrient timing, and plenty more intelligent, science-based, strategies that are only suitable for the truly committed gym-goers.
+What science doesn’t take into effect are the hormones that can be optimized in order to enhance fat loss and see serious muscle growth (naturally).
+Some other factors that influence body recomp are supplements that can improve performance, optimizing an individual’s sleep, tweaking training program design, improving nutrient timing, and plenty more intelligent, science-based strategies that are only suitable for the truly committed gym-goers.

 I’ll reiterate that last line….
 The truly committed gym-goers.

-The reason I’m going to reiterate that, is because what I’m about to teach you today isn’t for the average Joe or anyone who isn’t ready to truly dedicate themselves to the process and the journey of getting jacked.
+The reason I’m going to reiterate that is because of what I’m trying to teach you about today isn’t for the average Joe or anyone who isn’t ready to truly dedicate themselves to the process and the journey of getting jacked.

 Which is fine.
 You don’t NEED this stuff to see a transformation.
-Many of the clients we help transform here at BBP do not implement half of the things discussed today.
-But there are, however, the individuals who achieve their goals… hit a plateau… fall in love with the process… and you guessed it, want more.
+Many of the clients we help transform here at Tailored Coaching Method do not implement half of the things discussed today.
+But there are, however, individuals who achieve their goals… hit a plateau… fall in love with the process… and you guessed it, want more.

-If that’s you, this article is for you.
+If that sounds familiar, this article is for you.

 Before getting into the strategies, we need to clarify some expectations and explain what body recomposition actually is.
 Because if you have no knowledge on how much you should lose, how much you should gain, or that you may technically not gain or lose anything at all… you’ll be confused and wondering what to look for.

-There are 3 things that I see happen with bodyweight and composition when people lose fat while building more muscle:
+There are 3 things that I see happen with body weight and body composition when people lose fat while building muscle:

-#1 – Losing 2-3lbs of fat and gaining 2-3lbs of muscle, leading to zero weight fluctuation at all.
-Which is why the scale isn’t always the best way to track progress during this phase/journey.
+#1 – Body recomposition results might mean losing 2-3lbs of fat and gaining 2-3lbs of muscle, leading to zero weight fluctuation at all.
+This is why the scale isn’t always the best way to track progress during this phase/journey.
 I suggest taking weekly progress photos, measurements every 1-3 weeks, and using a higher rep strength indicator (work to build your 6-8RM throughout the process as this is a great indicator of building muscle mass).

 #3 – Shredding body fat, while maintaining 100% of your muscle mass.
-So again, technically not seeing both fat loss and muscle gain simultaneously… but the truth is, if you can maintain 100% of your muscle mass, which you will be able to do with what’s inside this article, than you’re still above average compared to 99% of people in the gym and you will look much more jacked.
+So again, technically not seeing both fat loss and muscle gain simultaneously.
+But the truth is, if you can maintain 100% of your muscle mass, which you will be able to do with what’s inside this article, then you’re still above average compared to 99% of people in the gym and you will look much more jacked.

-Most guys cut so aggressively (focusing on weight loss rather than fat loss) and do not take any muscle building strategies into consideration during their cutting phases, so they drop lbs of muscle mass during the process.
+Your body recomposition diet is just as important as your body recomposition workout.
+Most guys cut so aggressively (focusing on weight loss rather than fat loss) and do not take any muscle-building strategies into consideration during their cutting phases, so they drop lbs of muscle mass during the process.
 This just leads to being skinny fat, unhappy, and repeating the process of trying to build muscle (while gaining fat) over again.
-Obviously this is not ideal or optimal, which is exactly why it’d be better to focus on maintaining your muscle while cutting, even if that means it takes a bit longer.
+Obviously, this is not ideal or optimal, which is exactly why it’d be better to focus on maintaining your muscle while cutting, even if that means it takes a bit longer.

-If you can implement these strategies to maintain 100% of your muscle while even just cutting 2-6lbs of pure body fat, you will look dramatically more jacked than you did before hand.
-This will absolutely look as if you gained muscle and burned body fat, which is again exactly what we’re shooting for here.
+If you can implement these strategies to maintain 100% of your muscle while even just cutting 2-6lbs of pure body fat, you will look dramatically more jacked than you did beforehand.
+You will absolutely look as if you gained muscle and burned body fat, which is again exactly what we’re shooting for here.

 A strategy that is similar, still slightly far-fetched, but possible… would be losing 5-10lbs of body fat while building 2-4lbs of muscle.
 Less than half.
 So, not an equal trade BUT there is still some recomposition happening simultaneously.

-As most of our readers and listeners will know, there are 3 main components to programming for muscle mass.
+As most of our readers and listeners will know, there are 3 main components to any good body recomposition workout routine.
 These are Volume, Intensity, and Frequency.
-When we want to train for fat loss, many think we should just start doing more cardio – which is not the case, at least not at first.
+When we want to train for fat loss, many think we should just start doing more cardio – which is not the case. at least not at first.
 We first should be prioritizing training that builds muscle mass (yes, even while cutting).